conbojs/conbo/README.md

 Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model with scoped event handling, plus simple view state management and support for ES2015 syntax.

 ConboJS requires no special IDEs, compilers or transpilers, it just makes regular JavaScript nicer.
+Extensive TypeScript definitions are also included to enable code completion from the moment it's installed.

-Development of ConboJS is focussed on single page applications (SPA) and self-contained modules, like widgets and media players.
-It can be loaded as a global, an AMD module or using CommonJS, meaning it can also offer a great base for server-side Node.js applications.
+Development of ConboJS is primarily focussed on single page applications (SPA) and self-contained modules, like widgets and media players, but can also offer a great base for server-side Node.js applications.
+It can be added to your project as a global, an AMD or CommonJS module, or using ES2015/TypeScript `import` syntax.

 Browser support
 ---------------